Applying for Aid

 Other Grants/Scholarships: These may include Winthrop awards, the Federal SEOG program, Out of State Fee Waivers or outside scholarships.
 Once you accept your award, these will be applied to your student account.
 EXCEPTION: Outside scholarships are credited to your account once the check from the outside source is received by the University.

 Federal Work-Study: This program provides you the opportunity to earn money to help pay for your daily expenses.
 Students work in a variety of locations on-campus and are paid at least the federal minimum wage.
 Students are paid twice each month for hours worked.
-A job fair will be held during Welcome Week.
-You should attend the Job Fair to obtain your Authorization to Work and to inquire about available positions.

 Federal Perkins Loan: If you accept this loan, the Perkins Loan Office will send you the instructions for completing a Promissory Note later in the summer.
 Terms are interest-free during enrollment; nine-month grace period at the end of at least half-time enrollment before repayment of principal and 5% interest.

 Subsidized and Unsubsidized Federal Direct Loans: If your award includes a Subsidized Direct Loan, this means the federal government will pay the interest on the loan while you are in school.
 Repayment with interest begins six months after you graduate or cease at least half time enrollment.
 For Unsubsidized Direct Loans, you are responsible for the interest (either by paying it quarterly to the program, or having it added to the principal) while in school as well as during repayment.